bnuredini/typer/README.md

 ### Online

-The game is hosted with GitHub pages, try it out at https://bnuredini.github.io/typer.
+This game is hosted via GitHub pages, try it out at https://bnuredini.github.io/typer.

 ### Running locally

-Run the small Go server using
+There's a small web server program written in Go that serves files from `ui/`.
+Build and run the server application by running

 ```
 cd backend